michaelabon/streamdeck-logitech-litra-lights/README.md

-# Stream Deck Logitech Litra Lights
+# Elgato Stream Deck – Logitech Litra Lights

 A plugin for the Elgato Stream Deck that allow for control over your Logitech Litra Glow lights.